 The monks developed a simple garden, that is to say a garden with medicinal plants and herbs.
 That is still offered to visitors today.
 It is one of the 5 edible gardens made available by the City.
-Information panels present each plant and when you can harvested it and eat it.
+Information panels highlight each plant, when it can be harvested and eaten!

 FROM GALLERIES TO SCULPTED CAPITALS

-Under the south gallery, the brick walls are interesting to observe, they still bear the fingerprints of the men who made and baked the bricks.
+Under the south gallery, the brick walls are interesting to observe as they still bear the fingerprints of the men who made and baked the bricks.
 The Romanesque arches are twin columns capped with Roman and Gothic capitals, carved with foliage and biblical characters.
 The canons’ cells, located in the surrounding buildings, have been transformed into apartments.

 THE CLOISTER OF THE SAINT-SALVI COLLEGIATE

-The cloister of the Saint-Salvi Collegiate is accessible from various points: from the Sainte-Cécile street, by going through the Collegiate or via the covered path from place Saint-Salvi.
-In just a few steps, the lively atmosphere of the Episcopal City gives way to a little haven of peace.
+The cloister of the Saint-Salvi Collegiate is accessible from various points: from Sainte-Cécile street, by going through the Collegiate or via the covered path from the Saint-Salvi square.
+Within in a few steps, the lively atmosphere of the Episcopal City gives way to a little haven of peace.
 Surrounded by noisy streets, it really is a calm and secret garden.